ruahman/denote/20240822T081904--channel-factories__bitcoin_whitepaper.md

 the allocation effectively replaces the funding transaction of a number of two-party channels.

-# commitment #
+## commitment ##

 a commitment is a transaction or a number of transaction that return the funds of a two-party channel

-a channel is constructed by first creating all transactions of the intial state,  then sign all except the hook. and then signing and broadcasting the hook.
+a channel is constructed by first creating all transactions of the intial state,  then sign all except the hook. and then  broadcasting the hook.

+the hook transaction is a simple blockchain transaction which takes inputs from all users and creates one n-of-n *OP_CHECKMULTISIG* output
+- which can be spent only with the signatures of all parties.

 hooks can only be spent with the signatures of all parties